top of page

 How it works

-All Ayurvedic massages require a 45 minute face-to-face consultation, which includes pulse diagnosis.
+All Ayurvedic massages require consultation with an Ayurvedic medical doctor.
 This process is essential as it enables accurate prescription of the correct Ayurvedic treatments for you.
 Treatment plan recommendations might include a combination of the treatments on this page in a variety of time durations.

 Prices